erjonh-dev/VELARA/README.md

 - This ensures that sensitive employee data is protected and accessible only by authorized administrators.

+## Admin Test Credentials

+For testing purposes, you can use the following admin account to access protected routes and verify the user list:

+- **Email:** Havollierjon1@hotmail.com
+- **Password:** (the password you set during user creation)

+> **Note:** The password stored in the database is hashed with bcrypt for security reasons.
+If needed, you can specify here the plaintext password you used when creating this admin account.

+If you prefer, you can also create your own admin user via the registration process or seed scripts.

 ## Demo

 Check out [Velara](https://velara-cyan.vercel.app/)